partiql/partiql-lang-kotlin/docs/dev/README-DESIGN.md

-## \SqlName Parser, Compiler, and Evaluator Design
+## PartiQL Parser, Compiler, and Evaluator Design
-This document provides the high-level design overview of the \SqlName parser and evaluator.
+This document provides the high-level design overview of the PartiQL parser and evaluator.
 The high-level pipeline of compilation is illustrated as follows:

 ![Parser and Compiler Diagram](img/parser-compiler.png)

-* The **lexer** is a hybrid direct/table driven lexical analyzer for \SqlName lexemes that produce high-level tokens.
+* The **lexer** is a hybrid direct/table driven lexical analyzer for PartiQL lexemes that produce high-level tokens.
   * SQL is very keyword heavy, so having our own lexer implementation allows us to more easily normalize things like keywords that consist of multiple lexemes (e.g. `CHARACTER VARYING`)
-* The **parser** is a basic [recursive decent parser][recursive-descent] for the \SqlName language that produces an AST as an Ion S-expression.
+* The **parser** is a basic [recursive decent parser][recursive-descent] for the PartiQL language that produces an AST as an Ion S-expression.
   * For infix operator parsing, the parser is implemented as a Top-Down Operator Precedence (TDOP) [Pratt parser][pratt-parser].
 * The **semantic analyzer** is a placeholder for general purpose semantic analysis.
 This is not yet implemented, but important optimizations such as determining which paths/columns are relevant for a given query will be done by this phase.
 Decoupling of the parser from the compiler, means that any application can do their own validation and processing of the AST.
 * The **compiler** converts the AST nodes into [context threaded][context-threading] code.